Isaac-Smith-369/jeopardy-trail/README.md

-# jeopardy-trail
+# Jeopardy Trail

-An cli inplementation of Jeopardy! game show.
+An CLI inplementation of the Jeopardy! game show.

+> Data source not included.
+They have been extracted into jeopardyStore.db.